The 7 Essential Email Flows for Ecommerce

 The first place you can do this is through a thank you flow.
 This is exactly as it sounds, a flow to thank customers for their purchase and remind them of the features and benefits of your products.

-#5 – Review Request Emails
+#5 – Review request emails

 Once the customer has received their order, you’ll want to know about their experience with your product.
 But asking for reviews and testimonials on a one-off basis is unscalable.
 Instead, you should create a review request flow to systematically request feedback after delivery.